wixplosives/stylable.io/docs/references/imports.md

 * `:import` is a Stylable directive and not a selector.
 * likewise, `@st-import` is a Stylable directive and not an actual at-rule.
-* Import statements cannot be used as a part of a complex selector or inside a CSS ruleset.
+* Import statements cannot be nested or be part of a complex selector.
 * Multiple imports may conflict in their used symbol names; the last one in the file wins.
+* When an imported symbol conflicts with a local symbol the local will be used.

 :::